intersel/Blapy/README.md

   * **append**: if the container-name is found from the external content, the external content should be added to the end of the current Blapy block content.
   * **prepend**: if the container-name is found from the external content, the external content should be added before the current Blapy block content.
   * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current Blapy block content.
   * **json**: the content of the current container is considered to be a template.
 If the container-name is found, then it is considered that the external content is a json object or an array of json objects.
 These json objects will be applied on the template.
+    * **data-blapy-template-file**: defines a template file name where to get the template if the container is empty
   * **remove**:  if the container-name is found from the external content, then the Blapy block is to be removed.
   * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the Blapy_doCustomChange event.
   * **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
 The available plugin functions may be found in the Blapy_AnimationPlugins.js file.
-* **data-blapy-update-rule**: ['local'|'external' (default)], if 'local', will use the data-blapy-update rule defined in the current block, else will use the one defined in the external block
+* **data-blapy-update-rule**: ['local'|'external' (default)], if 'local', will use the data-blapy-update rule defined in the current block, else will use the one defined in the external block.
+Exception to the default value, a "json" block is always "local".
 * **data-blapy-applyon** (option, default:'all'): By default, the Blapy blocks loaded by a Blapy link will be tried on all Blapy blocks.
 If defined, the external container will only be applied on the matched Blapy blocks contained in the given application id element.

 ##Examples